Miami & Miami-Dade County: Which Restaurants Are Actually Clean?

 On the other end of the spectrum, these restaurants earned a perfect 100/100 health score:

 An F grade doesn’t mean a restaurant is dangerous right now.
+You can also explore the best restaurants in Florida for top-scoring spots.
 Many violations get corrected quickly after inspection.
 But it does mean inspectors found significant issues at some point.

 What Can You Do?